 Rather than succumb to the infamy of being a spectacle for the entertainment of filthy Roman crowds, Cleopatra resolves to kill herself.
 She would rather die than see herself imitated by a boy actor, who would portray her as a common whore.
 She orders Charmian and Iras to dress her in her most queenly robes.
 When they have done so, she admits into her presence a clown, who brings her a basket of figs that contains asps—poisonous snakes.

-Of the many performances Cleopatra stages throughout the play, her triumph over the Romans in Act V, scene ii is, without doubt, her greatest.
+Of the many performances Cleopatra stages throughout the play, her triumph over the Romans in Act 5, Scene 2 is, without doubt, her greatest.
 Here, her complex character seems to have secret longings and undisclosed motivations.
-For instance, she seems resigned to joining Antony in death at the end of Act IV, scene xvi, concurring with him that suicide and resolve are their only friends.
+For instance, she seems resigned to joining Antony in death at the end of Act 4, Scene 16, concurring with him that suicide and resolve are their only friends.
 We may wonder, then, why Cleopatra bothers convincing Dolabella to reveal Caesar’s desire to turn her into the empire’s trophy.
 Caesar’s intentions wouldn’t matter to someone as committed to dying as Cleopatra says she is.
 Similarly, her motivations for trying to preserve her possessions from Caesar are unclear.
 Perhaps she entertains a hope of starting a new life in spite of Antony’s death.
 If so, she may only be pretending to court death until Dolabella’s admission of Caesar’s plans makes her death a necessity.

 Read more about Cleopatra and the varying understandings of her throughout the play.